probe-lab/website/content.en/tools/_index.md

 Another tool that ProbeLab has developed is called [`parsec`](https://github.com/plprobelab/parsec).
-Parsec is a DHT lookup performance measurement tool that is used to gather accurate data on the performance of DHT lookups and publications.
-This experiment is aimed at improving the efficiency and speed of distributed systems by developing better algorithms for routing and data retrieval.
+Parsec is a DHT lookup performance measurement tool that is used to gather accurate data on the performance of DHT lookups and publications. `parsec`-based experiments are aimed at improving the efficiency and speed of distributed systems by developing better algorithms for routing and data retrieval.